-Coconut Flour, Almond Flour, Hemp Flour, Cassava Flour, Buckwheat, Green Banana Flour, or Cricket Flour?
-The Best Alternative Gluten Free, Grain Free Flours
+Wheat Flour is Probably the Worst Flour for Health.
+So What about Coconut Flour, Almond Flour, Hemp Flour, Cassava Flour, Buckwheat, Green Banana Flour, or Cricket Flour?
+Let’s Look at Alternative Gluten Free, Grain Free Flours for Comparison…

 When I first began eating gluten free, there wasn’t much of a choice for alternative flours, except rice flour.
 I actually got used to using it, and was successful using it instead of wheat flour for most recipes.
 However, rice is a grain and a highly refined one at that, so I’ve begun to experiment with other non-grain, low-glycemic flours.
 All of them have differing nutrient qualities and different textures, so what works for one recipe, may not work for another.
 In addition, many flours, even if they are non-grain, can still be highly refined starch and therefore high glycemic.
 Not good!
 New types of flours are showing up everyday, so it’s hard to keep up, but here is a rundown of some of the top-selling Paleo, non-grain/gluten free flours.